lokcris/Cloud_Computing/README.md

   <h4>Role-Based Access Control (RBAC) & Principle of Least Privilege</h4>
   <p>
     I implemented granular Role-Based Access Control (RBAC) by mapping specific LDAP groups to OpenNebula roles.
-    Users were assigned only the minimum permissions required for their functions (e.g., "Operator" vs "Administrator"), ensuring that potential damage from a compromised account is strictly limited.
+    Users were assigned only the minimum permissions required for their functions (Admin, Student, Lecturer), ensuring that potential damage from a compromised account is strictly limited.
   </p>